coldzera630/coldzera630/README.md

 - 👋 Hi,My Name is Divyanshhu Yadav.
-- 👀 I’m a Web Developer.
+- 👀 I’m a Web Developer looking to collaboratee on web development projects.
 - 🌱 I m a 2nd year College Student.
-- 💞️ I’m looking to collaborate on web development projects.
 - 📫 Contact me at- coldzera630@gmail.com

 <!---
 coldzera630/coldzera630 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.